michal-h21/sectionbreak/README.md

 ## The `tex4ht` support

-The `sectionbreak` package has support for `tex4ht`, in order to enable a correct conversion to HTML or other formats supported by this conversion system.
+The `sectionbreak` package has support for `tex4ht`, so it is possible to use this package in conversion to `HTML` or other formats supported by this conversion system.
 It provides the following configurations:

 `\Configure{sectionbreak}{before section break }{after section}`